Skip to content

 Getting started with Smart Wallets on bare React Native

-Here are the steps to get your environment setup for using Smart Wallets within a Bare React Native application.
+Here are the steps to get your environment set up for using Smart Wallets within a Bare React Native application.

 • React Native version 0.76 or later

-• iOS Minumum Deployment Target: 17.0
+• iOS minimum deployment target: 17.0

-• Hermes and Fabric must be enabled (if using expo these are on by default)
+• Hermes and Fabric must be enabled (if using Expo these are on by default)

 npm install --save node-libs-react-native crypto-browserify stream-browserify react-native-get-random-values